m-haisham/larawiz/README.md

 ## What Does This Script Do?

-- Updates and upgrades the system
+- Updates and upgrades the system.
-- Installs required dependencies (Nginx, Git, Composer, PHP 8.3, Supervisor, Certbot, Npm)
+- Installs necessary dependencies like Nginx, Git, Composer, PHP 8.3, Supervisor, Certbot, and Npm.
-- Creates a new user and sets up SSH key authentication
+- Creates a new user named 'it' and sets up SSH key authentication for GitHub access.
-- Clones the Laravel project from the specified GitHub repository
+- Clones the Laravel project from the specified GitHub repository.
-- Installs Laravel dependencies using Composer
+- Installs Laravel dependencies using Composer.
-- Configures Nginx to serve the Laravel application
+- Configures Nginx to serve the Laravel application.
-- Sets up Supervisor to manage Laravel queues
+- Obtains and installs SSL certificates using Certbot for secure HTTPS connection.
-- Adds Laravel Scheduler to Crontab for scheduled tasks
+- Sets up Supervisor to manage Laravel queues, ensuring efficient queue processing.
-- Obtains and installs SSL certificates using Certbot
+- Adds Laravel Scheduler to Crontab for running scheduled tasks.
-- Sets up basic Vim configuration for development
+- Sets up basic Vim configuration for development purposes.

 ## Notes